 RA: Dr James Brown

 Developing some of the medievalists’ themes, Malcolm and James are exploring how people in the early modern period thought about themselves in relation to their seen and unseen environments, in particular by examining the place of feeling and subjectivity in witchcraft beliefs, and exploring how these beliefs were manifested as witch trials.
 Both historians of the Anglo-American world, they are working on three interrelated projects.
 The first is an article (to be authored by Malcolm) on ‘Witchcraft and Emotion in Early Modern England’, which will look for evidence of emotion in witchcraft testimonies, pamphlets, and treatises, and explore the paradox that while the verbalization of authentic passions helped give heft and substance to charges, emotions were increasingly regarded as the enemy of reason in witch trials.
-The second is a book-length case study (to be authored by Malcolm) of an outbreak of witch-hunting in the Massachusetts town of Springfield c.1649–51, provisionally entitled The Sound and the Silence: Witchcraft and Heresy on the First American Frontier.
-Finally, James will write a methodological journal article on the reconstruction of historical inner lives, drawing together the objectives and methodologies of the three individual strands of the project.
+The second is a book-length case study (to be authored by Malcolm) of an outbreak of witch-hunting in the Massachusetts town of Springfield c.1649–51, provisionally entitled The Ruin of All Witches: Death, Desire, and the Devil in Early America.
+Finally, James is writing a methodological journal article on the reconstruction of historical inner lives, and a thematic article on the relationship between witchcraft, intoxicants, and intoxication in early modern England.

 Modern (1700–1900): Household